iLib-js/ilib-mono/README.md

 ## Release Notes

+### v1.4.0

+- added rule to check for usages of FormattedMessage or calls to intl.formatMessage() within the children of another FormattedMessage component.
+That indicates broken and unlocalizable strings.

 ### v1.3.0
 - added Typescript and TSX parser
 - changed existing JavaScript, JSX, Flow, FlowJSX parsers to all produce Babel-style AST